chhoumann/bunnai/README.md

 ## usage

+you can specify custom templates. use `bunnai config` to edit the templates. when you invoke `bunnai`, you can specify a template name to use with `--template`.

 ### as a menu

 this creates a menu of commit messages based on the diff between the current branch and master.